 This distance from the Jewish religion in no way prevented Istomin from feeling profoundly attached to Israel.
 He had infinite admiration for the Israeli people, their courage both at work and in war, their intelligence, and their culture.
 He said that he would willingly give his life for Israel, and he participated in a great number of benefit concerts for various causes linked to Israel.
 He went there almost every year to give master classes.
 He generously welcomed and helped young Israeli musicians coming to the United States, both through talents he had identified (such as Yefim Bronfman), or those who Stern sent to him like Pinchas Zukerman and Shlomo Mintz.
 He even agreed to take part in concerts presenting works of contemporary Israeli composers.

-When Istomin was asked which country had the best audiences, he was always very cautious in his replies, never wanting to seem like a populist by naming the country that he was in at the time, and not wanting to upset his hosts either!
-However it was certain that he had a preference for Israeli audiences: he acknowledged that nowhere else could such fervor and expertise be found.
+When Istomin was asked which country had the best audiences, he was always very cautious in his replies, not wanting to appear like a populist by naming the country that he was in at the time, and yet anxious not to upset his hosts either!
+However, it was clear that he had a preference for Israeli audiences: he acknowledged that nowhere else could such fervor and expertise be found.
 He gave his first concerts in Israel in 1961, as part of the first Israel Festival, which at that time was solely a musical event.
-It was there that the Istomin-Stern-Rose trio’s adventure really took off.
+It was there that the Istomin-Stern-Rose Trio’s adventure really took flight.
 Istomin also played with the Budapest Quartet.
 On the 29th of September, 1961, Time Magazine described the festival in the following terms: “Casals’ mesmerizing performances and eerily effective rendition of Beethoven’s Trio in D Major (the ‘Ghost Trio’) by Violinist Isaac Stern, Pianist Eugene Istomin and Cellist Leonard Rose were the high points of Israel’s month long festival.
 But there were other triumphs.
 Staged at seven sites from Haifa to the Revivim kibbutz, the festival drew 56,000 people to 23 concerts.
 In Tel Aviv, 500 music lovers who could not squeeze into the already 3,000-seat Mann Auditorium were chased by police…”

 Politically speaking, Istomin’s position was clear.
 He was fiercely attached to the Israeli land and people, and followed the wars of 1967 and 1973 with deep concern, and then relief.
 He was convinced that it was certainly necessary to respond with force when there was no other solution, but that negotiation was the only way to securing a lasting peace, and that the only possible future for Israel was to coexist in harmony with its neighbors.
 Istomin kept and treasured the article written by his friend Eugenie Anderson in 1971, who at that time was a United Nations delegate: “My dominant impression from my stay in Israel is that the Israelis want peace with security – not peace at any price.
 They are determined that this time they will return only to secure, recognized, agreed boundaries.
 This means that new borders must be negotiated.”

-Istomin’s arrival in Jerusalem was just as triumphant, in the euphoria of establishing the first ever links with an Arab country.
+Istomin’s arrival in Jerusalem was just as triumphant, in the euphoria of establishing the first ever-links with an Arab country.
 His two concerts earned him endless applause, and five days later he found himself back on stage at Carnegie Hall, playing the ‘Emperor Concerto’ once again, this time with the American Symphony Orchestra.
-Symbolically, he was also bringing together the three actors in this historic reconciliation: Cairo, Jerusalem, and New York: this too was a great first!
+Symbolically, he was also bringing together the three actors in this historic reconciliation: Cairo, Jerusalem, and New York: this too was an historic first!

 Istomin was disappointed by the limited response that his project garnered.
 The State Department made no effort to enhance the event that had left such an impact on the Egyptians and Israelis.
 Istomin was not so much sorry about this for his own sake, but for that of the clearly recurrent absence of music and culture in the American government’s political strategies, when once again, he had just shown that nothing was more effective for bringing people together!

 Despite his love for and devotion to Israel, Istomin kept a certain distance from the Jewish community.
-While he made himself available to stand up for all the causes that seemed worthy to him, without expecting anything in return, he maintained a principal of never confining himself to fixed identities, much less seeking out the help of groups that he belonged to, whether it be the Russian diaspora or the Democratic political family, whom he was close to for so long.
+While he made himself available to stand up for any causes that seemed worthy to him without expecting anything in return, he maintained a principal of never confining himself to fixed identities, and shied away from seeking out the help of groups that he belonged to, whether it be the Russian diaspora or the Democratic political family, whom he was close to for so long.

 1961 Israel Festival